National Center for Immunization and Respiratory Diseases: Mandate

+History

+The National Immunization Program was initiated in 1976.

-In May 1993, Secretary of Health and Human Services Donna Shalala announced that the division of immunization would be moved from the Center for Prevention Services to the office of the director and reestablished as the National Immunization Program.
-The director of the division of immunization, Dr. Walter Orenstein, was the first director of the National Immunization Program.
+In May 1993, Secretary of Health and Human Services Donna Shalala announced that the Division of Immunization would be moved from the Center for Prevention Services to the Office of the CDC Director and renamed the National Immunization Program.
+The director of the Division of Immunization, Dr. Walter Orenstein, was the first director of the National Immunization Program.

 In April 2006, the National Immunization Program became the National Center for Immunization and Respiratory Diseases (NCIRD).
 At the time, NCIRD was led by Anne Schuchat, MD, who earlier had been the director of the NIP since December 2005.
 The changes reorganized the NIP into five divisions and expand its activities.
 High visibility NIP activities have been retained, including its support for the Advisory Committee on Immunization Practices (ACIP) and Vaccines for Children Program.